-The Accounting program prepares students for entry level positions in private and public businesses.
-Learning centers on the accounting equation (assets = liabilities + equity).
-The accounting cycle, recording financial transactions, and preparing financial statements.
+The Accounting program prepares students for entry-level positions.
+Learning centers on the accounting equation and the accounting cycle, recording financial transactions, and preparing financial statements.

 Program Learning Outcomes